thomasleplus/docker-latex/README.md

 # LaTeX

-A convenient way to run LaTeX on various platform using Docker.
+A convenient way to run LaTeX on various platform using Docker (latexmk, pdflatex...).

 ## Example